shubhambhopale/mavenwebapp/README.md

 # mavenwebapp
-This is a simple maven-web-app.
+This is a simple maven-web-app along with Commit Trigger.